What Is an AI Engineer? Key Skills, Roles, and Career Paths Explained

 Artificial Intelligence, Data Science, and Machine Learning are fields with distinct scopes.
 Artificial Intelligence refers to systems that perform specific tasks requiring human intelligence.
 Examples are decision-making and language comprehension.

 A data science team extracts meaningful information from data.
 It applies computational techniques to preprocess, analyze, and model structured and unstructured datasets.
-This involves data cleaning, transformation, feature engineering, and using statistical and Machine Learning algorithms to uncover patterns, correlations, and trends.
+This involves data cleaning, transformation, feature engineering, and the use of statistical and Machine Learning algorithms to uncover patterns, correlations, and trends.

 Is it different from statistics?
-Yes, because while statistics primarily focuses on hypothesis testing, probability theory, and inference on smaller datasets, data science incorporates programming, big data tools, and predictive modeling.
-It uses frameworks like Hadoop or Spark for large-scale data processing and Machine Learning libraries like TensorFlow and Scikit-learn for building models.
+Yes, because while statistics primarily focuses on hypothesis testing, probability theory, and inference on smaller datasets, data science incorporates programming, big data tools, and predictive modeling, with Python and data science libraries commonly used to analyze data and uncover patterns.
+It uses big data technologies such as Hadoop or Spark for large-scale data processing and Machine Learning libraries such as TensorFlow and Scikit-learn for building models.

 Data science's fundamental role is to support Artificial Intelligence and Machine Learning by providing well-processed and relevant data, optimizing model inputs, and validating outputs.
 Data scientists work on feature selection, hyperparameter tuning, and performance metrics to ensure the accuracy and robustness of AI and ML systems.

-Data science prepares large language models, such as creating text corpora.
+Data science prepares large language models, for example, by creating text corpora.
 It also evaluates model outputs for accuracy and biases, ensuring scalability and alignment with application-specific objectives.

 ML is a subset of Artificial Intelligence that uses algorithms to enable software to learn from data.
 No explicit programming is needed.